 - Remove from the oven, place on a large serving dish and serve with glazed carrots and mashed potatoes on the side.

 Remove the meatballs from the heat and arrange them on a plate covered with kitchen paper to absorb the oil in excess.
 Transfer the meatballs onto a large serving plate and serve.
 For the glazed carrots: Preheat oven to 180C.
 Wash and pat dry 300 gr of small carrots, cut them in half lengthwise, and place them in a large shallow baking dish.
-In a small bowl mix 1 tbsp of maple syrup with 2 tbsp of extra-virgin olive and season with sea salt and black pepper to taste.
+In a small bowl mix 1 tablespoon of maple syrup with 2 tablespoon of extra-virgin olive and season with sea salt and black pepper to taste.
 Drizzle the dressing all over the carrots and sprinkle them with a handful of thyme leaves.
 Bake in the oven for 20 minutes, until the carrots are cooked through but still have a little crunchiness.
 Remove from the oven and serve with your meatballs.